ASSERT-KTH/collector-sahab/README.md

 Collector Sahab is a tool to augment code diffs with runtime information.
 It works by instrumenting and running the versions before and after a commit, and then report the differences found in the runtime values.
 For more information, see our paper [Augmenting Diffs With Runtime Information](http://arxiv.org/pdf/2212.11077).

-CLI to collect runtime context of a Java class.

 ## Releases

 Our releases are signed using `travis-gumtree-spoon`'s GPG key.
 The key is hosted